 When markets drop, most investors do one of two things: either panic and sell their holdings or hide and hope that their stocks come back someday.
 But what if you could not only protect your capital in market downturns but also make money?
 Welcome to the pros and cons of short selling or shorting a stock as it is known.
-This easy to use strategy is widely overlooked by investors and financial advisors who do not know how to use it properly.
+This strategy is widely overlooked by investors and financial advisors who do not know how to use it properly.
 In this article, we will dive deeper into shorting a stock and examine the benefits as well as risks involved.

-Short selling or shorting a stock is a strategy you would employ when you believe that the prices of the stock are too high and you think they are going to drop.
-We are used to the mantra of buy low, sell high as a way to profit in the markets.
-This is no different except that we will be doing the sale first and buying later.
-To short sell, you would borrow shares of stock from your broker and sell them.
-The money you receive for selling the borrowed shares is kept in escrow until you close the position.
-To close the position, you will have to buy the same amount of shares that you borrowed in order to give them back to the broker.
+Short selling or shorting a stock is a strategy traders could employ when they believe the price of stock is too high and is going to drop.
+We are used to the mantra of buy low, sell high as a way to strategize in the markets.
+Shorting is no different except that the process is to sell first and buy later.
+To short sell, traders would borrow shares of stock from their broker and sell them.
+The money they received for selling the borrowed shares is kept in escrow until the position is closed.
+To close the position, traders will have to buy the same amount of shares that were borrowed in order to give them back to the broker.

 Profits and Losses

 The idea behind shorting a stock is to profit from a drop in the price of a stock.
-For example, you can borrow 100 shares of a stock and sell them at a price of $45 per share.
-You would collect $4500 but owe the broker 100 shares.
-If the price drops to $38 per share, you can close the position by buying 100 shares at $38.
-Since buying the shares only cost $3800, you get to keep the $700 after you return the borrowed shares back to your broker.
+For example, a trader borrows 100 shares of a stock and then sells them at a price of $45 per share.
+She would collect $4500 but owe the broker 100 shares.
+If the price drops to $38 per share, she can close the position by buying 100 shares at $38.
+Since buying the shares only cost $3800, she would get to keep the $700 after returning the borrowed shares back to her broker.